QMS with LMS: Why Regulated Industries Need Quality and Training in One Platform

 Every quality management system and every learning management system on the market today assumes the other one exists and assumes someone will manually coordinate the two.
 That assumption is where compliance failures happen.
 A document gets revised, and nobody reassigns training.
 A CAPA identifies a training gap, and the follow-through depends on an email.
 An auditor asks for a single report connecting document versions to training completions, and two quality professionals spend a weekend reconciling data from two systems.

-eLeaP is the only platform that eliminates the coordination problem, because it is the only platform with a native QMS and a native LMS built into a single system.
+eLeaP eliminates the coordination problem because its QMS and LMS are built into a single native platform.
 This page defines why that integration exists, what it solves, how it works technically, and why regulators effectively require it.
+Book a demo to see it in your environment.

 Introducing Integrated Quality and Training Management